c Kellar Media Career Academy

 APPLICATIONS OPEN NOW!
 Take a huge step toward starting your career in On Air, Podcasting, Streaming, Audio Production, News/Talk, Sports, Social Media, Sales, Marketing, Promotions and more!

-The Kellar Radio Talent Institute™ at Appalachian State University in Boone, North Carolina creates opportunities for new and emerging careers in media.
+Kellar Media Career Academy™ at Appalachian State University in Boone, North Carolina creates opportunities for new and emerging careers in media.
 It is truly an incubator of well-rounded, well-educated college students, or recent graduates with a passion for media and a determination to get into the business.

-The National Radio Talent System™ is made up of multiple talent Institutes at colleges and universities throughout the United States.
-Each institute brings in industry professionals from around the country as Guest Speakers who bring their real-world knowledge to this intensive 6-day summer program.
+The National Radio Talent System™ is made up of multiple talent academies at colleges and universities throughout the United States.
+Each academy brings in industry professionals from around the country as Guest Speakers who bring their real-world knowledge to this intensive 6-day summer program.

-The Kellar Radio Talent Institute™ at App State is the campus-to-career connection most students need to begin their broadcast career, each not only learning from the dozens of pros but are able to network with them individually.
+Kellar Media Career Academy™ at App State is the campus-to-career connection most students need to begin their broadcast career, each not only learning from the dozens of pros but are able to network with them individually.
 This proves invaluable, as most will otherwise never have such an opportunity to meet and speak with these professionals.
 Likewise, these pros already have an introduction to these students who are available for open positions.

-Here are some of the Institute highlights (See Curriculum for more)
+Here are some of the academy highlights (See Curriculum for more)

 • Now is the Time to Start Thinking Like a Pro